joshnroy/PPO-PyTorch/README.md

 - Learn to play the [textworld](https://www.microsoft.com/en-us/research/project/textworld/) games (maybe _tabla rusa_) using Deep RL (specifically PPO)

+## Algorithm Sketch

+While the game continues:

+1. Read input
+2. Use language model to make into a real-valued observation
+3. Use LSTM to make sequential observations into a state
+4. Use PPO to decide on real-valued action based on current state
+5. Use language model to translate real-valued action into text action
+6. Submit to game, get new observation and reward

 ## Steps

 - [ ] Very small, single deterministic textworld